AriFordsham/GHCWiki/Functional-dependencies/Evidenced-Functional-Dependencies.md

 g = f
 ```

 And we get the same issue.
 This shows that getting rid of LICC is no panacea.
 I think that's OK.
-My instinct is that the wanted constrain should be "blamed" rather than the instances.
+My instinct is that the wanted constraint should be "blamed" rather than the instances.
 Specifically, as long as the pattern restrictions are obeyed, any solution is finite, and so i think solving should remain decidable?
 The wanted constraint exploits the solver's weaknesses to cause the issue.

 ### Example 2: LCC and LICC do weird improvement (#10675)